10 Things to Consider When Creating your Home Office

 It’s a good idea to situate your desk near a window to make the most of the daylight.
-This will not only brighten up your office space but will also help keep you feeling more focused and relaxed.
+This not only brightens up your office space but also helps keep you feeling more focused and relaxed.

 2. Your Seating Position

-Once your desk is installed, your seating position will be a permanent office fixture.
-Therefore, it’s crucial that you take the time to find the perfect spot.
+Once your desk is installed, your seating position will be a permanent office fixture, therefore, take the time to find the perfect spot.
 Do you want to look out into the room, face the door for visitors or be able to gaze out of the window?

-When we’re comfortable, we become more productive.
-Temperature and lighting are huge factors that can affect our moods, so you need to consider the position of radiators and windows for both practical and comfort purposes.
+For many of us, being comfortable can help us be more productive.
+Temperature and lighting are both factors that can affect our moods, so you might want to consider the position of radiators and windows for both practical and comfort purposes.

 4. Professional Ambience

 Will you be the only person using your office or do you expect frequent visitors?
 Would you like to personalise your space or opt for a clean, minimalist design?
 These questions will help you choose between a simple and functional space or one that’s designed to impress.